 For instance, a book called The Puzzle of Fascism claims that the FBI paid Salam $1 million to, quote, build a bomb.

-But that million dollar figure is the amount that he was given by the government for his testimony and part of his induction into the Witness Protection Program.
+But that million dollar figure is the amount that he was given by the government for his testimony and part of his induction into the witness protection program.

-Other people claim that the FBI replaced the fake explosive powder Salam was using to build a bomb with real powder, but according to every single piece of verifiable information I can find, this is just fabricated detail.
+Other people claim that the FBI replaced the fake explosive powder Salam was using to build a bomb with real powder, but according to every single piece of verifiable information I could find, this is just fabricated detail.

-This is mirrored in Infowars coverage, where they said in a 2010 article, quote, even Wikipedia admits that harmless powder was swapped with real bomb material.
+This is mirrored in InfoWars coverage, where they said in a 2010 article, quote, even Wikipedia admits that harmless powder was swapped with real bomb material.

 FBI informant Ahmad Salam became alarmed at the introduction of real explosives and recorded his conversations with the FBI, proving they enabled and allowed the bombing to go forward that killed four people.